Apr 29, 2016

 The college has an ORCA/EdPass FAQ posted on its website.

-Edmonds Community College is directly served by Routes 115 and 116.
-In addition, Swift bus rapid transit operates on Highway 99 with a stop at 200th, just blocks from campus.
-Together, there are nine buses every hour in each direction that can get you to campus.
+Edmonds Community College is directly served by Routes 115, 116.and 120.
+In addition, Swift bus rapid transit operates on Highway 99 with a southbound stop at 204th Street and a northbound stop at 200th Street, just blocks from campus.
+Together, there are a dozen buses every hour in each direction that can get you to campus.

 Route 115 (map):